 An indicator score is thus assigned by Epidemico's software developed for this application, ranging from 0 to 1 and indicating the machine-derived likelihood that the post is related to any adverse event.
-Of the adverse events found, a subset of the events which are abuse-related (see definitions below) will be provided for further review.
-Manual review of the posts done by GSK's Project CRaWL team members with both clinical expertise and experience with the manual curation process will then inform the cut-off level for this score in potential future applications of the product.
+Manual review of the posts done by GSK's Safety Listening Lab team members with both clinical expertise and experience with the manual curation process will then inform the cut-off level for this score in potential future applications of the product.